Real-time MRI: Musculoskeletal MRI

 Apart from cardiac MRI other real-time applications deal with functional studies of joint kinetics (e.g., temporomandibular joint, knee and the wrist) or address the coordinated dynamics of the articulators such as lips, tongue, soft palate and vocal folds during speaking (articulatory phonetics) or swallowing.
 Musculoskeletal imaging in particular benefits from real-time observation.
 Researchers at the NYU Grossman School of Medicine developed a RT-MRI glove for imaging movement of the hand.
 The glove uses high impedance coils to prevent the generation of eddy currents from rapidly changing magnetic fields and bSSFP for rapid imaging times.
 High-impedance coils remove the need for specific coil conformations and active gradient shielding.

 MRI-guided invasive procedures

 Applications in interventional MRI, which refers to the monitoring of minimally invasive surgical procedures, are possible by interactively changing parameters such as image position and orientation.
 This application is particularly helpful when a 3D image of the tissue is needed during surgery.
 It requires an in-room display for the physician to use during the procedure as well as the use of MRI-safe surgical tools.
 These include ceramic, plastic, or titanium, which is a paramagnetic metal.
 By using bSSFP and parallel imaging with multiple coils, frame rates of 5-10 frames per second have been accomplished, allowing for the visualization of cardiac procedures.

+An MRI linear accelerator (LINAC) can image tumors and organs on-table.
+MRI-guided radiotherapy (MRgRT) is limited due to high costs and the personnel costs needed for each treatment and because clinical benefit compared to conventional radiotherapy platforms has not been established.